Intertek provides solutions for your TSCA Chemical Data Reporting (CDR) needs.

 U.S. TSCA Chemical Regulatory Services – Chemical Data Reporting (CDR)

-The Toxic Substances Control Act Chemical Data Reporting rule (TSCA CDR) is an initiative put forward by the U.S. EPA to gather data on substances in commerce in quantities above a defined threshold in the United States over a certain time period.
-A call for information is sent out every 4 years (2012, 2016, 2020, etc.) requesting basic screening-level, exposure-related chemical data from manufacturers (including importers) on the chemicals they produce domestically or import.
+The Toxic Substances Control Act Chemical Data Reporting rule (TSCA CDR) is an initiative put forward by the U.S. EPA to collect data on substances in commerce in quantities above a defined threshold in the United States over a certain time period.
+A call for information is sent out every 4 years (2016, 2020, 2024, etc.) requesting basic screening-level, exposure-related chemical data from manufacturers (including importers) on the chemicals they produce domestically or import.
 EPA uses the data to support environmental and human health screening, assessment, priority setting and risk management activities and makes the non-confidential business information it receives available to the public.

 As part of our multifaceted TSCA services, Intertek can help you navigate what needs to be reported and strategize what information should be claimed as confidential.
 These are not the only changes implemented under this new rule.
 Please contact Intertek for a full discussion of how the new rule effects your reporting.